 In this review, I’ll tell you more about the pros and cons of each one of them.

 Acaia Pearl Review

-Let’s start out by talking about the Acaia Pearl.
+Let’s start by talking about the Acaia Pearl.
 It’s the company’s first product, the cheapest, and also the largest of the scales.
 It was also my first Acaia scale.

 After four years of using this scale, my main concern is that the display is a bit difficult to read outdoors and that it’s not completely waterproof.